 You can apply to return as a prison officer if you:

-- have left within the last 5 years
+• left HMPPS within the last 5 years

-- completed your full probation period as a prison officer
+• completed your foundation training and full probation period as a prison officer or youth justice worker

 Fast track your way back to becoming a prison officer